- Yard waste/leaves set-out dates form and lookup map

 Covering & Bagging Leaves

-Compostable Paper Leaf Bags: Please leave bags open at the top so we can see what is inside.
+Compostable Paper Leaf Bags (Preferred): Please leave bags open at the top so we can see what is inside.

 Plastic Bags: Please leave bags open at the top.
 Bags will be slit open and either left on the terrace or put in refuse cart.